Insights

-The Multimodal Gap in Enterprise AI
+The multimodal gap in enterprise AI

-Feb 1, 2026
+AI/ML FEBRUARY 1, 2026

 Most enterprise documents contain charts, tables, and diagrams.
 Most LLMs cannot process them.
 When you feed a 30-page report to an LLM, it reads the paragraphs and skips the visuals.
 The answer you get back reflects that gap.